specbug/competitive-programming/README.md

 ## Disclaimer

-I'm not open sourcing any live contest solutions, reference at your own discretion and liability.
+There is no deliberate attempt to open source any live contest solutions, reference at your own discretion and liability.